UMR CNRS 7253

 • Flexible querying in data bases (P. Buche, V. Guillard)

-• Signal filtering with kernels (O. Strauss, F. Comby, A. Rico)
+• Signal and image processing (O. Strauss, F. Comby, A. Rico, E. Dubois, L. Dumas, E. Sarrazin)

 • Knowledge Engineering (B. Charnomordic, R. Thomopoulos)

-• Risk analysis and robust design (E. Chojancki, V. Guillard, M. Sallak)
+• Risk analysis and robust design (E. Chojancki, V. Guillard, M. Sallak, D. Guyonnet)

 • Virtual training (I. Thouvenin)